 15 Apr How to Smartly Manage Stress at Workplace

 How to smartly manage stress is a universal question and concern of workers and employers globally.
 It is easy to manage stress at the workplace if we do it smartly.
-Organizations are putting so much effort into creating a safe workplace but too often the psychological safety is neglected.
+Organizations are putting so much effort into creating a safe workplace but too often psychological safety is neglected.
 Because too often they don`t know how to approach.

-I this article I will share my story on how I facilitated smart stress management programs for our clients.
+In this article, I will share my story on how I facilitated smart stress management programs for our clients.
 Let me explain why they turned out efficient.
 At 24alife, we developed 90 days Anti-stress program.
 It is a comprehensive approach designed to understand psychosocial risks and overcome the negative effects of stress.
 The program consists of a combination of pre-and post-assessment, onsite workshops, and an individualized app-based program.
 The goal was to guide participants by small daily tasks to eliminate stress and improve well-being.

 90 – DAY STRESS MANAGEMENT PROGRAM

 In our first workshop, we performed a well-being analysis so people can understand health scores, mental scores, and physical capacity.
 Employees received individual reports of their well-being status.

 Each participant received an individualized program on the app to follow on their own.
 Every week we met on short online meetings to enhance motivation and discuss how to overcome difficulties.
 At our weekly meetings, we nominate a health champion whose role was to encourage the team in a certain week.

 - Recognizing and managing stress

 - Efficient communication

 - Do not feed stress

 At the end of 90 days, we performed the same analysis – well-being score as at the beginning.
 We were curious how much progress, and on each area, we made as a group.
 As well each employee was able to explore his/her own progress.